AmalGho/quote-machine/README.md

 # qoute-machine

 freeCodeCamp challenge,
-qoute machine with random color with every qoute. it is responsive design.
+qoute machine with random color with every qoute. it is working on different screen sizes (responsive design).